Justin8912/playground/rateLimiter/readme.md

 ### Implementation
 There are many ways to implement a token bucket rate limiter.
 You can have it on the client, server, or middleware.
-I think the middleware approach is (generally) the best, as you get separation of concerns and it is removed from the business logic, but for simplicity I will integrate it into the application.
+I think the middleware approach is (generally) the best, as you get separation of concerns and it is removed from the business logic, but for simplicity I will integrate it into the middleware of the application.

 I plan to implement the rate limiter as a middleware using nodejs express as my api.
 The rate limiter will be backed with redis.